herciunichita/windows-openstack-imaging-tools/README.md

 E.g. to generate a Windows Server 2012 R2 image, you need a host running either Windows Server 2012 R2 / Hyper-V Server 2012 R2 or Windows 8.1.

+If you want to disable the swap space you can add the `-DisableSwap:$true` parameter when creating the image.

 Generate MaaS compatible image
 ==============================